-The bias blind spot is the cognitive bias of failing to compensate for one's own cognitive biases.
+The bias blind spot is the cognitive bias of failing to

-Experts explained to subjects the better-than-average effect, the halo effect, self-serving bias and many other cognitive biases.
-According to the better-than-average bias, specifically, people are likely to see themselves as inaccurately "better than average" for possible positive traits and "less than average" for negative traits.
+effect, the halo effect, self-serving bias and many other cognitive biases.
+According to the better-than-average bias,

 What does that mean?
 People who are of above average intelligence or book smart tend to be pompous (and annoying) smarty-pants and don't even realize it.